gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 ### Issue screen

-An issue starts with its status (open or closed), followed by its author, and includes many other functionalities, numbered on the image above to explain what they mean, one by one.
+An issue starts with its status (open or closed), followed by its author, and includes many other functionalities, numbered in the image above to explain what they mean, one by one.

 Many of the elements of the issue screen refresh automatically, such as the title and description, when they are changed by another user.